andresg747/cookunity-pokemon/Readme.md

 - Pokemon battle simulation
 - Swagger documentation for API endpoints
 - Unit / Integration tests for API endpoints and utility functions
+- Filter Pokemon by name and type in the client

 ## Requirements